Rodiyyaht/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 8: A function that prints n elements of an array of integers.

 Task 9: A function that copies the string.

+Task 10: A function that convert a string to an integer.